6 Tips on How To Structure a Development Team

 - Choose the most appropriate structure depending on the project: either one team for everything or several goal-focused squads.

-- Correctly assign roles inside the group.
+- Correctly assign roles according to the software development team hierarchy.

 - Try to co-locate your developers in one office.